zmcdaniel/fewd-study-guide/javascript-closures.md

         theCelebrities[i]["id"] = function (j)  {
             return function () {

                 // each iteration of the for loop passes the current value of i
                 // into this IIFE and it saves the correct value to the array​

                 return uniqueID + j;
             // BY adding () at the end of this function, we are executing it
             // immediately and returning just the value of uniqueID + j,
-            // instead of returning a function.​
+            // instead of returning a function.
             } ()

-        // immediately invoke the function passing the i variable as a parameter​
+        // immediately invoke the function passing the i variable as a parameter } (i);
-        } (i);
     }
-​

     return theCelebrities;
-}
-​
+};

-​var actionCelebs = [{name:"Stallone", id:0}, {name:"Cruise", id:0}, {name:"Willis", id:0}];
+var actionCelebs = [{name:"Stallone", id:0}, {name:"Cruise", id:0}, {name:"Willis", id:0}];

-​
-​var createIdForActionCelebs = celebrityIDCreator (actionCelebs);
+var createIdForActionCelebs = celebrityIDCreator (actionCelebs);

-​
-​var stalloneID = createIdForActionCelebs [0];
+var stalloneID = createIdForActionCelebs [0];
 console.log(stalloneID.id); // 100​

-​
-​var cruiseID = createIdForActionCelebs [1];
+var cruiseID = createIdForActionCelebs [1];
 console.log(cruiseID.id); // 101
 ```